• Skip to content

 Broccoli Cheddar Soup

-Filed Under: Per Serving: 5-10g Net Carbs, Soups Tagged With: 31-60min, bell pepper, carrot, celery, cream cheese, featured, garlic, gluten free, more10ingredients, onion, parmesan cheese, stovetop, tomato paste
+Filed Under: Low Carb, Per Serving: 5-10g Net Carbs, Soups Tagged With: 31-60min, bell pepper, carrot, celery, cream cheese, featured, garlic, gluten free, more10ingredients, onion, parmesan cheese, stovetop, tomato paste

 About Julia